msleddon/machinelearning/AssignmentWriteUp.md

     dim(training)
     [1] 13737    54
     dim(crossval)
     [1] 5885   54

-#### Train two models on the training data, using the rpart and random forest methods
+Train two models on the training data, using the CART (rpart) and Random Forest methods
 <!-- -->
     library(rpart)
     library(randomForest)